Huddersfield Town ended Blackpool’s perfect home start to the season, as they ran out 3-1 winners at Bloomfield Road.

 HALF TIME: BLACKPOOL 1 HUDDERSFIELD TOWN 2

 Having scored from a free-kick just before the break, Huddersfield increased their advantage with another just after it.
-On this occasion former Manchester United midfielder Norwood required no assistance, as his free-kick flew beyond everyone on its way into the bottom corner of the net.
+On this occasion former Manchester United midfielder Norwood need no assistance, as his free-kick flew beyond everyone on its way into the bottom corner of the net.

 BLACKPOOL 1 HUDDERSFIELD TOWN 3